North Midland Railway: Operation

 A quarter of the footplate staff were sacked.
 The remainder (43 enginemen, stokers and turners) protested over the lower wages, and were sacked as well, on Christmas Eve 1842 and without pay in lieu of notice.
 He employed in their place, enginemen he described as "skilled replacements" who included in their number a platelayer, a fireman, a stonemason, two had been sacked for drunkenness and one who had been sacked for overturning a train of wagons.

 The result was chaos, with trains running late or erratically, and the remainder of the workforce demoralised.
 Finally a luggage train, with an elderly driver of only three weeks experience, collided with the rear of a stationary train at Cudworth in fog on 12 January 1843.
 The inquest sent the 24 year old driver, Edward Jenkins, to the York Assizes for trial and criticised the cutbacks and there was wide publicity about the trial of the driver for manslaughter.
 The jury at the York Assizes acquitted Jenkins and censured the directors.
 Meanwhile, the Board of Trade was also extremely critical and the directors made somewhat grudging improvements to working practices.

 Meanwhile, the situation between the Birmingham & Derby and the Midland Counties was becoming steadily worse.
 Hudson's first approach was to the Midland Counties in 1843.
 He then negotiated a secret amalgamation with the Birmingham and Derby which would remove all the Midland Counties' trade and, in August, returned to the latter with an ultimatum.
 Finally, on 22 September 1843, at a meeting in Derby under the chairman of the Directors, William Leaper Newton, the triple merger was agreed.

-The Midland Railway Consolidation Bill was placed before Parliament and was passed in 1844 and from May of that year the Midland Railway came into being.
+The Midland Railway Consolidation Bill was placed before Parliament, and was passed as the Midland Railway (Consolidation) Act 1844 (7 & 8 Vict. c. xviii), and from May of that year the Midland Railway came into being.